 Torquay has a long history of visitors stopping by to enjoy everything the town has to offer -and we mean a really long history:

-44,200 - 41,500 BC - a homo sapiens wandering around Torquay loses his jaw and leaves it behind for us to find, making him the earliest anatomically modern human ever discovered.
+44,200 - 41,500 BC - A homo sapien man wandering around Torquay loses his jaw and leaves it behind for us to find, making him the earliest anatomically modern human ever discovered.

-1803-1815 - Skipping forward a few years, in the early 19th Century Torquay is buzzing with sailors and navy officers, attracted by the sun, the sand, and the bloody big fleet of ships docking there during the Napoleonic wars.
+1803 - 1815 - Skipping forward a few years, in the early 19th Century Torquay is buzzing with sailors and navy officers, with sun, sand, and a bloody big fleet of ships docking there during the Napoleonic wars.

 Mid 19th Century - The good temperatures and clean air drives Victorians to Torquay in flocks, believing that the climate cures all sorts of illnesses.
 We don't know if it's true, but it certainly bodes well for the Sunday morning hangover.

-1938- By the twentieth century, Torquay has got popular with healthy people again - on one day alone Torquay gets 20,000 visitors by train.
+1938 - 1960s By the twentieth century, Torquay has got popular with healthy people again, Torquay can attract over 20,000 visitors by train a day!
 Doesn't seem sleepy now, huh?